 Pursuant to the Merger Agreement, the Legacy Warehouse unitholders are entitled to receive an aggregate of up to 20.0 million New Symbotic Holdings Common Units and an equal number of shares of the Company's Class V-1 Common Stock ("Earnout Shares").
 The Earnout Shares are issued if the Class A common stock volume weighted average price of shares is greater than or equal to \$12.00 ("Triggering Event II"), \$14.00 ("Triggering Event II"), and \$16.00 ("Triggering Event III") per share for a certain period of time.
-A total of 6,666,667 Earnout Shares are issued upon Triggering Event I, 6,666,667 Earnout Shares are issued upon Triggering Event II, and 6,666,666 Earnout Shares are issued upon Triggering Event I, 6,666,667 Earnout Shares are issued upon Triggering Event II, and 6,666,666 Earnout Shares are issued upon Triggering Event II.
+A total of 6,666,667 Earnout Shares are issued upon Triggering Event I, 6,666,667 Earnout Shares are issued upon Triggering Event III.
 As of June 25, 2022, no Earnout Shares were issued.
 The Company accounts for the potential earnout shares as a component of shareholders' equity in accordance with the guidance in ASC Topic 480, Distinguishing Liabilities from Equity, and ASC Topic 815, Derivatives and Hedging.
 Due to the absence of retained earnings, this was recorded as an increase in additional paid-in capital with an offsetting amount recorded in the same account.

 In connection with the Domestication, the 9,040,000 shares held by SVF 3 insiders ("Sponsor Shares") converted to the Company's Class A Common Stock.
-Pursuant to a letter agreement entered into in connection with the Merger Agreement (i) 60% or 5,424,000 Sponsor Shares vested at the Closing, (ii) 20% or 1,808,000 Sponsor Shares will vest at such time as Triggering Event I occurs on or before the seventh anniversary of the Closing, and (ii) 20% or 1,808,000 of the Sponsor Shares will vest at such time as Triggering Event I occurs on or before the seventh anniversary of the Closing will be forfeited.
+Pursuant to a letter agreement entered into in connection with the Merger Agreement (i) 60% or 5,424,000 Sponsor Shares vested at the Closing, (ii) 20% or 1,808,000 Sponsor Shares will vest at such time as Triggering Event I occurs on or before the seventh anniversary of the Closing, and (iii) 20% or 1,808,000 of the Sponsor Shares will vest at such time as Triggering Event II occurs on or before the seventh anniversary of the Closing, Any Sponsor Shares that remain unvested after the seventh anniversary of the Closing will be forfeited.
 The Company accounts for the potential vesting of Sponsor Shares as a component of stockholders' equity in accordance with the guidance in ASC Topic 480, Distinguishing Liabilities from Equity and ASC Topic 815, Derivatives and Hedging.
 Due to the absence of retained earnings, this was recorded as an increase in additional paid-in capital with an offsetting amount recorded in the same account.